Unplanned Pregnancy in College

 Adoption Choices of Texas has many resources and information available to you about adoptions.
 Adoption is a valid option when dealing with an unplanned pregnancy.

 Whatever decision you make, do it with your and your child’s best interest.
-Experiencing an unplanned pregnancy in college can be a very scary thing.
-However, please keep in mind that this isn’t a shameful thing to keep hidden deep within yourself.
+Experiencing an unplanned pregnancy in college can be a very scary dilemma.
+Regardless, please keep in mind that this isn’t a shameful thing to keep hidden deep within yourself.
 Remember that you are not alone and that everything will be ok.